 At Beechen Cliff we value all that it means to be a boy.
 With years of experience, teachers at Beechen Cliff encourage boys to grow and mature at their own pace, using teaching strategies that address learning styles specific to boys.
 They understand the different and complex worlds of the Year 7 boy and the young man preparing for university or employment.

 In an age when boys and girls are under pressure to grow up too quickly, an all-boy environment allows the boys to stay as boys for longer.
 Teachers acknowledge the full range of boys’ emotions and vulnerabilities, broadening their spheres.
 Without the social pressures of a mixed environment, boys in an all-boy school can explore the full range of their personalities and potential.
 Avoiding stereotypes, boys discover they have many roles to play as a scholar, athlete, artist, musician, and friend.

 How boys learn

-Teachers at Beechen Cliff enjoy our boys’ irreverent humour and draw energy from their natural exuberance.
-Our passion to teach boys requires a commitment to build relationships, craft a curriculum, and lead a classroom that engages each boy in the way he learns best.
+Teachers at Beechen Cliff enjoy our boys’ irreverent humour and draw energy from their natural enthusiasm.
+Our passion to teach boys requires a commitment to build relationships, expect the highest standards, and lead a classroom that engages each boy in the way he learns best.

 Our library is crammed with fiction to cater for boys of all reading interests and abilities to develop their engagement with the written word and a love of reading.